-Remember that applying for SIJS status is similar to turning yourself into U.S. Immigration and Customs Enforcement (or ICE).
+Remember that applying for SIJS status is similar to turning yourself into USCIS.
 If your SIJS case is denied, immigration has the right to put you into deportation proceedings, which means they can start the process to return you to your home country even if you don't want to go.
 It is very important that you discuss everything about your case with your caseworker and attorney and to be completely honest with them when you answer their questions.
 A criminal record, particularly offenses from when you are 17 or older may keep you from getting a green card.
-You must disclose all adult juvenile offenses on the forms.
+You must disclose all adult and juvenile offenses on the forms.
+A history of illegal drug usage or misrepresenting that you are a U.S. citizen can also prevent you from getting a green card.
 Your caseworker and attorney will need to look over your case carefully before filing for SIJS status.

-Once you have your green card, you have the right to live and work permanently in the U.S. You also have the right to apply for U.S. citizenship five years later (usually, you must be at least 18 years old).
-You must pay a high fee to apply to become a citizen and CPS will usually not pay the fee although the local child welfare board might pay it.
+Once you have your green card, you have the right to live and work permanently in the U.S. However, you can still lose your immigration status and be deported if you commit certain crimes, including drug related offenses.
+Also, when you get a green card, you should never tell anyone you are a U.S. citizen.
+That can keep you from ever becoming a citizen or lead to you getting deported.
+You also have the right to apply for U.S. citizenship five years later (usually, you must be at least 18 years old).
+There is a high fee to pay to apply for citizenship but this fee can be waived while you are in foster care or in certain other situations.

-Once you have legal immigrant status or become U.S. citizen after getting SIJS status, you will not be able to help your parents immigrate to the U.S. The law bans those how get SIJS from immigrating their parents.
-If you want to help a parent immigrate, talk to the immigration attorney about whether there are any other immigration options for you.
+Once you have legal immigrant status or become a U.S. citizen after getting SIJS status, you will not be able to help your parents immigrate to the U.S. The law bans those that get SIJS from immigrating their parents.
+If you Other Possible Ways to Adjust Your Immigration Status: